Our 20th season!

-- Performance Documentation / Hybrid – under 16 min only*
+- Performance Documentation / Hybrid – under 15 min*

-- Youth Directors – age 18 & under – under 3 min only
+- Youth Creatives – age 18 & under – under 3 min

-- Student Director – age 19 & over – under 5 min only
+- Student Filmmaker – age 19 & over – under 5 min

-- First Time Filmmaker – non student, age 19 & over – under 5 min only
+- First Time Filmmaker – non student, age 19 & over – under 15 min

 We’re looking for films that feature an original or unusual method for documenting a live dance/movement performance, or films that began as a dance project for a stage, site-specific location, or other live performance, but were re-crafted into a film.
 In this category we are interested in unique and creative approaches to documentation, and the use of cinematic elements in transforming the work from live performance into film/video art.
 Cinematic elements may include multiple or moving perspectives, editing techniques, etc. We are not looking for a single still camera documentation of a performance.